-The Province has recently established the annual Education tax rates that are typically aligned with the re-assessment impacts.
+The Province has established the annual Education tax rates that are typically aligned with the reassessment impacts.
 As a result, as reassessments increase, the corresponding Education tax rates are reduced accordingly.
-The Province has established the Education tax rates for 2019 that have resulted in decreased rates for all property tax classes ranging from a reduction of 5.5% in the commercial/industrial new construction classes to a 3.7% reduction in the industrial tax class.
+The Province has established the Education tax rates for 2020 that have resulted in decreased rates for all property tax classes ranging from a reduction of 4.97% in the residential classes to a 3.10% reduction in the industrial tax class.